nipunaabeysinghe/nipunaabeysinghe.github.io/README.md

 ## Projects
 ### MCAD for assembly instructions @ GPV Lanka
 #### What?
 Complex assembly instructions on paper is harder for operators to completely understand.
-Create interactive visual work instruction for each process step
+Create interactive visual work instruction for each process step.
 #### How?
 Used **SolidWorks composer** to model complex assembly.
 Using **Aegis’ Factory Logix MES** created step-by-step animated assembly instructions.
 #### Results
 Reduced training and skill requirements for new operators.
 Reduced delay and cost due to assembly mistakes.
 ![MCAD](/Assets/img/MCAD.png)
 ### FEA simulation for PCB Bending tool @ GPV Lanka
 #### What?
 Design a tool to bend the aluminum PCB 12˚inwards from both ends at a distance of 11mm.
 Predict the requited tool angle to compensating for the spring back.
 #### How?
 Used **SolidWorks** to model the tool.
 Required tool angel was determined as 16˚ using FEA tools.
 Press tool slipping during bending was identified, tool design was updated with guiding pins.
 #### Results
 Fabricated the tool according to simulation results.
 The tool provided the required bend without damaging PCB surface.
 Reduced material and time consumption for tool production and verification.
+### statistical process control @ GPV Lanka
+#### What?
+Statistical process control for continuous improvement.
+Determine how raw material parameter change effect end product FPY
+#### How?
+Gather material, process, environment and product test result data.
+Use data analysis tools like **Minitab** to determine correlation.
+Use SPC to measures and controls quality.
+ #### Results
+Improving product quality and consistency, reducing waste and rework.
+Enhancing productivity and efficiency and supporting continuous improvement and innovation.